XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 However, there are multiple competing standards, developed independently by companies like IBM, SAP, and Microsoft;
 these systems are not interoperable, and none of them have achieved dominance at any time.
-Files using codepages are not required to specify the code page that is used for their content, so any file created with a different code page than the one your operating system expects may look like garbage.
+Files using codepages are not required to specify the code page that is used for their content, so any file created with a different code page than the one your operating system expects, may contain wrongly parsed characters or even look like complete garbage.

 ### Unicode